Abhi-yadav7387/NotesSharingwebsite/README.md

 # NotesSharingwebsite
-Notes sharing website created for college students...
+Notes sharing website created for college students...using HTML CSS AND JS